OAuth2 Integration Guide

 To initiate the integration process, your application must be registered and approved by Blink's development team.
 This is a critical step to ensure secure and authorized access to Blink's API functionalities.

-Reach out to the Blink development team via our Mattermost server at chat.galoy.io to start the approval process for using OAuth2.
-You'll need to provide details about your application, including its purpose and the scopes of access required.
+Reach out to the Blink development team via our Mattermost server at chat.blink.sv to start the approval process for using OAuth2.
+You'll need to provide details about your application, including its purpose, the scopes of access required and your callback URL where the authorization code will be delivered.

 Callback URL